 Terminate

 Crew days were 16 hours, then we got 12 hours on the ground.
 The C-141's did not stop to rest when we did.
-As soon as we landed, another crew flew the airplane on to the next stop.
+As soon as we landed, another crew flew the airplane on to the next destination.
 So our cargo made it from the U.S. to Viet Nam in about two days.

 Not all our cargo was classified Combat Essential--cigarettes for example.
 Ships brought cigarettes to the port at Subic Bay, Phillippines and trucks brought them to the big Base Exchange at Clark Air Base.
 But the cigarette trucks were hijacked so frequently that road transportation was abandoned.
 Once I carried a C-141 full of cigarettes from Cubi Point Naval Air Station (at Subic Bay) to Clark.
 It's just 50 miles and I barely had time to get the gear up and down!

 Our most rewarding mission type was med evac.
 We flew injured GI's from Vietnam to hospitals in Japan for treatment and later from Japan to the U.S. for recuperation.
 The airplane was rigged with airline seats for guys who could walk and cots for those who couldn't.
+Occasionally we flew an air evac from Yokota to Hickam.
+Drinking chi-chis at Fort Derussy was pretty sweet and visiting the USS Arizona Memorial was sobering.

-But we also brought human remains back to the U.S. from the mortuary at Tan Son Nhut.
+Our saddest mission was bringing human remains back to the U.S. from the mortuary at Tan Son Nhut.
 Pallets with caskets were always placed all the way forward next to the flight deck bulkhead so if cargo had to be jettisoned, the caskets would not have to be.
 On my first mission into Saigon I was feeling pretty good because I'd just been promoted to first lieutenant.
 The loadmaster rolled the first pallet--aluminum caskets--up near the crew door.
 Inscribed on the nearest one was, "Here lie the human remains of First Lieutenant John Smith".
 And I didn't feel so good anymore.

 I also had the honor of being a funeral escort for the remains of a young C-130 pilot killed on a training mission in Taiwan.